Cable TV to UCSC Residents

 Scan the channels:

-Merrill A and B Residential Halls and University Town Center (UTC) residents will receive cable TV over the campus network.
+Merrill A and B Residential Halls and University Town Center (UTC) residents will receive cable TV over the campus network (IPTV).
 Cable TV over the campus network is only available to these residences at these locations as of Fall 2014.

 The cable TV service delivers channels in standard definition (SD) format.
 The channel lineup provides a variety of common television programming.